Master’s Summer School for Global Citizenship and Peace

 Application and Selection Process

 Each INU member institution determines the application and selection process for students at their university.
-Students are welcome to express interest in participation to their INU point of contact at their home university.
+Students are welcome to express interest in participation to the INU Council member at their home university or by contacting the INU Coordinator.

 “This was my first UN Role Play experience, and it gave me a greater understanding of gobal issues, especially when focusing on food and water insecurity”